Mountaineering: Expansion around the world

-In the 19th century, the focus of mountaineering turned towards mountains beyond the Alps, and by the turn of the 20th century, mountaineering had acquired a more international flavour.
+In the 19th century, the focus of mountaineering turned towards mountains beyond the Alps.
+One of the earliest mountain areas to be explored beyond the Alps in the 19th century were the mountains of Norway—particularly Jotunheimen—where British mountaineers such as William Cecil Slingsby, Harold Raeburn and Howard Priestman were early pioneers.
+Slingsby's book Norway, the Northern Playground contributed greatly to the popularization of mountaineering in Norway among the international mountaineering community.
+Around the turn of the century, a young generation of Norwegian mountaineers such as George Paus, Eilert Sundt and Kristian Tandberg appeared, and later founded Norsk Tindeklub, the third oldest mountaineering association in the world.
+By the turn of the 20th century, mountaineering had acquired a more international flavour.

-In 1897 Mount Saint Elias (18008 ft) on the Alaska-Yukon border was summitted by the Duke of the Abruzzi and party.
-In 1879–1880 the exploration of the highest Andes in South America began when English mountaineer Edward Whymper climbed Chimborazo (20549 ft) and explored the mountains of Ecuador.
+In 1897, Mount Saint Elias (18008 ft) on the Alaska-Yukon border was submitted by the Duke of the Abruzzi and party.
+In 1879–1880, the exploration of the highest Andes in South America began when English mountaineer Edward Whymper climbed Chimborazo (20549 ft) and explored the mountains of Ecuador.
 It took until the late 19th century for European explorers to penetrate Africa.
 Mount Kilimanjaro in Africa was climbed in 1889 by Austrian mountaineer Ludwig Purtscheller and German geologist Hans Meyer, Mount Kenya in 1899 by Halford Mackinder.